 ANZAC Bridge - Sydney

-Glebe Island Bridge The first access across Johnstons bay from Pyrmont to Glebe Island was via a timber bridge built in 1857.
-It provided access to the rapidly growing suburbs to the west and to the abbattoirs on Glebe Island.
+The first access across Johnston's bay from Pyrmont to Glebe Island was via a timber bridge built in 1857.
+It provided access to the rapidly growing suburbs to the west and to the abattoirs on Glebe Island.
+The timber bridge was replaced in 1903 with a steel bridge with an electrically operated swing span.

-The first bridge, called Blackbutts Bridge, was a manual swing span bridge opening to allow shipping into Johnstons Bay and the adjacent Blackwattle and Rozelle bays.
+The first Glebe Island bridge, called Blackbutts Bridge, was a manual swing span bridge opening to allow shipping into Johnston's Bay and the adjacent Blackwattle and Rozelle bays.
 It was built from Tasmanian blackbutt timber so maybe it should called Blackbutt bridge.

 early timber bridge

-Blackbutts bridge, from a newspaper cutting, was taken around 1870 4.
+Blackbutts bridge, from a newspaper cutting.
+The left photo was taken around 1870 4.

 The bridge was privately owned.
 As the turn of the century approached it was in a poor state of repair.
 The Colonial Government bought it and planning began for the replacement.
 5.

 Blackbutts Bridge was replaced in 1903 with a steel bridge with two fixed truss spans and an electrically operated swing span.
-The bridge, designed by Percy Allan, has high historical significance because it was one of the earliest in the world to use electrical power for this purpose.
-5.
+The bridge, designed by Percy Allan, has high historical significance because it was one of the earliest in the world to use electrical power for the swing arm.
+5b.

 1903 steel bridge